-Dr. Bugg, an executive officer and Director of the Company, is a Professor Emeritus of UAB and is paid an annual stipend of 8,040 by UAB.
-The Company paid approximately 610,000 to UAB in 1996 for conducting certain clinical trials, research and data analysis.
+Dr. Bugg, an executive officer and Director of the Company, is a Professor Emeritus of UAB and is paid an annual stipend of \$8,040 by UAB.
 Dr. Bennett, an executive officer and Director of the Company, is a consultant to and a Distinguished University Professor of UAB and is paid an annual stipend of \$12,500 by UAB Education Foundation.
-The Company paid approximately \$610,000 to UAB in 1996 for conducting certain clinical trials, research and data analysis.
+The Company paid approximately \$791,000 to UAB in 1997 for conducting certain clinical trials, research and data analysis.

 Dr. Montgomery, an executive officer and Director of the Company, is a former executive officer of SRI.
-The Company paid approximately \$353,000 to SRI in 1996 for certain research, laboratory rental and supplies.
-Dr. Montgomery is currently a Distinguished Scientist at SRI and was paid approximately \$17,143 by SRI in 1996 for various consulting services unrelated to the services performed by SRI for the Company.
+The Company paid approximately \$350,000 to SRI in 1997 for certain research, laboratory rental and supplies.
+Dr. Montgomery is currently a Distinguished Scientist at SRI and was paid approximately \$8,248 by SRI in 1997 for various consulting services unrelated to the services performed by SRI for the Company.